 Aiming for increased efficiency, Vattenfall, the Nordic energy giant, has completely revamped its IT solutions for its operations in Finland.

 Following an 18-month project together with Tieto, Vattenfall has laid a new foundation for growth by transitioning from traditional, resource-heavy IT support systems to a new solution, Tieto Smart Utility – a fast and flexible cloud platform based on a pay-as-you-use outsourced service.

 “This was a huge step for Vattenfall and there was a great deal at stake.
 We chose a solution that would give us a powerful sales system and increase our level of automation.
 Our aim is to acquire a 360 degree perspective on the customer by managing data in a structured way,” says Jimmy Sandell, Vice President, Customer Service Nordic at Vattenfall.

 Tieto’s Smart Utility cloud platform offers a flexible pricing model that is adjustable on a monthly basis.
 This means that Vattenfall’s investment risk is minimised and IT costs become more predictable.

 “We knew that in order to manage the current downturn and solve the IT situation in Finland, we wanted a new approach that would also make us more efficient by cutting lead times and lowering the cost base,” explains Ulf Jönsson, Vattenfall’s Senior Project Manager.

-A key benefit is also Pass Through Invoicing, a solution that enables Vattenfall to automatically combine and itemise energy charges as well as distribution costs on the same monthly invoice.
+A key benefit is also Pass Through Invoicing, a solution that enables Vattenfall to combine and itemise energy charges automatically, as well as include distribution costs on the same monthly invoice.
 Previously, the task of processing distribution invoices required a large amount of manual work and resources.

 Making the transition with zero glitches